YvanKamaro/server-status-monitor/README.md

 - Python 3.8
 - File I/O (read/write/append modes)
 - datetime module for timestamps
-- any() with generator expressions for input validation
 - F-strings for clean output formatting

 ## How to run